-Tooth pain and loosening: Teeth can get a bit loose during orthodontic treatment, and this is completely normal.
+Tooth pain and loosening: Teeth can get a bit loose during dental treatment, and this is completely normal.
 However, it can cause tenderness, so try a pain reliever or twice-daily salt-water rinse made up of one teaspoon of salt in eight ounces of warm water.
 Swish in the mouth for 30 seconds.
 Use a warm washcloth on the jaw to further relieve discomfort.

-Bottom line is, although dental and orthodontic emergencies are rare, we here at Redwood Dental are here for you if you truly need our emergency dental services after hours.
+Bottom line is, although dental are rare, we here at Redwood Dental are here for you if you truly need our emergency dental services after hours.
 After all, your comfort is our #1 priority!
 We have many convenient locations and our main number is (800) 462-2222.
 Please feel free to call for additional information.